 If you fail to clear your balance and end up paying interest it could quickly wipe out the financial advantage of having the card in the first place.

 Amex is by no means the only provider to offer cashbacks, rewards or other incentives.
 There are a huge range of both debit and credit Visa and Mastercard’s from a range of high-street banks that offer similar rewards.

-For more you can take a look at our best reward credit cards page or our cashback credit cards to see our full table of the latest deals and offers.
+For more you can take a look at our best reward credit cards page or our cashback credit cards to see our full table of great deals and offers.

 If you’re planning on covering the minimum repayments by setting up a Direct Debit payment for example, as you should, then the interest rate shouldn’t worry you too much.
 Rather, focus on the rewards on offer and whether they fit with your usual habits or spending patterns.